 Google announced Android Marshmallow a couple of months back at its yearly Google I/O expo, which happened in the US.
 From that point forward it has come up with a bundle of beta variants of the product for developers and loyal Android fans who were desperate for something new.

-First the inclusion of the unique finger impression scanners and then the rollout of Google’s own Android Pay and now the unique finger impression examining and biometric security.
-Google has now created a support system for developers to using this feature to further develop interesting features like device unlocking and point of sale purchases etc.
+First, the inclusion of the unique finger impression scanners and then the rollout of Google’s own Android Pay and now the unique finger impression examining and biometric security.
+Google has now created a support system for Android developers to use this feature to further develop interesting features like device unlocking and point of sale purchases etc.

 Android Pay & Mobile Payments